BonsaiDen/JavaScript-Garden/doc/intro.md

 in this guide.
 If you want to learn the language first, please head over to the excellent [Guide][1] on the Mozilla Developer Network.

-JavaScript Garden also focuses on the 3rd Edition of the EcmaScript

 ### The authors

 This guide is the work of two lovely Stack Overflow users, [Ivo Wetzel][6]